smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 ### Expose using ingress

 To expose the Consul dashboard outside Kubernetes it is necessary to configure an **Ingress**, preferably in https.
-The chart allows me to do this using *nginx-controller* as a backend while my K3s cluster has *traefik*.
+The chart allows to do this using *nginx-controller* as a backend while K3s cluster has *traefik*.

 ```bash
 cat <<_EOF_ | kubectl apply -n consul -f -